theNikhilMannem/theNikhilMannem/README.md

 ### Welcome!!
 I am Nikhil.
 And, I code!

 This is one of my spaces where I maintain some of my code achievements and host my site.
-I don't mind if you wanna dig in through the repos as I find browsing through code around the web fun and resourceful.
+I don't mind if you wanna dig in through the repos as I myself find browsing through code around the web fun and resourceful.

 :) Bonne Journée!